1. Is Swing thread-safe?

 Usage Stack memory only contains local primitive and reference variables to objects in heap space.
 Whenever an object is created, it’s always stored in the Heap space.

-In case you are facing any challenges with these java interview questions, please comment your problems in the section below.
-Apart from this Java Interview Questions Blog, if you want to get trained from professionals on this technology.4.
-What is runtime polymorphism or dynamic method dispatch ?_text]Answer:
+In case you are facing any challenges with these java interview questions, please comment on your problems in the section below.
+Apart from this Java Interview Questions Blog, if you want to get trained from professionals on this technology.

-This is a special class defined by java; all other classes are subclasses of object class.
-Object class is superclass of all other classes.
+Answer: This is a special class defined by java; all other classes are subclasses of the object class.
+Object class is a superclass of all other classes.
 Object class has the following methods

 boolean equals(Object obj) – determines whether one object is equal to another.

-toString () – Returns a string representation of the object.6.
-What are constructors in Java ?_text]Answer:
+toString () – Returns a string representation of the object.

 There are two types of constructors:

-Parameterized constructor7.
-What is singleton class and how can we make a class singleton ?_text]Answer:
+7. What is singleton class and how can we make a class singleton?

-Java is not said to be pure object oriented because it support primitive types such as int, byte, short, long etc. I believe it brings simplicity to the language while writing our code.
+Answer: Java is not said to be pure object-oriented because it supports primitive types such as int, byte, short, long, etc. I believe it brings simplicity to the language while writing our code.
 Obviously java could have wrapper objects for the primitive types but just for the representation, they would not have provided any benefit.

 As we know, for all the primitive types we have wrapper classes such as Integer, Long etc that provides some additional methods.

-Top 43 Advanced Core Java Interview Questions And Answers9.
-What is the difference between Array list and vector ?_text]Answer:
+9. What is the difference between Array list and vector?

 Array List Vector